 - 4.7.1.
-The quorum for meetings of the Board will be 50% of the members, including: - a) Chair or Deputy Chair (or Non-Executive member presiding over the meeting as in 4.2.2) - b) Either the Chief Executive or the Chief Finance Officer - c) Either the Chief Medical Officer or the Chief Nurse, AHP and People Officer - d) At least one Non-Executive member - e) At least one Partner Member

-4.7.2.
-For the sake of clarity:

-- a) No person can act in more than one capacity when determining the quorum - b) An individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest shall no longer count towards the quorum. - 4.7.3.
-For all committees and subcommittees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference. - 4.7.4.
+The quorum for meetings of the Board will be 50% of the members, including: - a) Chair or Deputy Chair (or Non-Executive Member presiding over the meeting as in 4.2.2) - b) Either the Chief Executive or the Chief Finance Officer - c) Either the Chief Medical Officer or the Chief Nurse and AHP Officer - d) At least one Non-Executive Member - e) At least one Partner Member - 4.7.2.
+For the sake of clarity: - a) No person can act in more than one capacity when determining the quorum - b) An individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest shall no longer count towards the quorum. - c) A nominated deputy permitted in accordance with standing order 4.5 will count towards quorum for meetings of the board. - 4.7.3.
+For all committees and subcommittees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference.

+4.7.4.
 In the event that the quorum cannot be achieved due to a member or members being disqualified from taking part in a vote or discussion due to a declared interest the Chair of the meeting will determine the action to be taken in accordance with the constitution.